 10 More of Your Home Control Requests

-Here are this week's highlights from your entries into the Electronic House and Control4 "What Do You Want to Control?" contest.
+Here are some more of your home automation requests as entered into the Electronic House/Control4 "What Do You Want to Control?" contest.

 Return to full story: